Have there been any notable recent legal developments regarding copyright in your jurisdiction, including any regulatory changes and recent case law?

 On 26 March 2019, the European Parliament approved the new European directive on copyright in the digital single market (the Copyright Directive).
 This will need to be transposed in Italy, with the aim of "promoting the development of the market for the granting of licences between rights holders and providers of online content sharing services" (Recital 61) to allow rights holders to "receive adequate remuneration for the use of their works or other materials".
 In particular, Article 17 of the Copyright Directive on specific uses of protected content by online services states that:

 - online content sharing service providers must perform an act of communication to the public or an act of making available to the public for the purposes of the directive when granting the public access to copyrighted works or other protected subject matter uploaded by their users (paragraph 1);

 - online content sharing service providers must therefore obtain authorisation from the rights holders referred to in Articles 3(1) and (2) of EU Directive 2001/29/EC – for example, by concluding a licence agreement – in order to communicate to the public or make available to the public works or other subject matter (paragraph 1).

 Are any government authorities charged with regulating and enforcing copyright law?

 The Italian Communications Regulatory Authority (AGCOM) has been playing an increasingly important role following amendments to the Copyright Act, particularly through:

 - the E-Commerce Act, with regard to online infringements; and

-- the Consolidated Act on Audiovisual Media Services 2005/177, as amended by Italian Legislative Decree 2010/44, with regard to broadcasting services in particular.
+- the Consolidated Act on Audiovisual Media Services 2005/177, as amended by Legislative Decree 2010/44, with regard to broadcasting services in particular.